Best Ski Helmets in 2022

 - Weight2.92 pounds

 It’s more rounded than some of the more streamlined helmets, but that shouldn’t slow you down unless you’re a serious downhill skier.
 Like the Oakley lids, the earbuds are removable, but they aren’t as comfortable as Oakley’s cupped design.
 You can also customize this helmet with Beats by Dre headphones which offer some of the best quality sounds.
 This is definitely one of the top injection-molded helmets available, so if you are into that style, it’s perfect.
-Find more great products like this by checking out our guide to the coolest ski gloves.

 Thick injection-molded ABS shell